dawidbudzynski/roommates_schedule/README.md

 # Roommates schedule

 **A web application used for planning and distributing responsibilities among housemates.
-Made with Django 2.0 and MySQL database**
+Made with Django 2.0 and PostgreSQL database**

 **Link to the website:**
 **https://roommatesschedule.herokuapp.com/demo**